mu-ni/memo/bq/14principles.md

   it is a pity, we hope that we can do it this year

-- Give me an example of a time when you showed initiative. propose FEDB to deliver teams/data scientist, it works well
+- Give me an example of a time when you showed initiative. propose FEDB to delivery teams/data scientist, it works well
   1. let them know our project, promote our project to them, they sopported me a lot
   2. collect requirements and advices from them
   3. let them have a try our project, and try to reduce their workdload and time